Eden Beach Puducherry

-Eden Beach is located in Chinna Veerampattinam near Puducherry, India.
-It is one of the eight Indian beaches certified with the Blue Flag tag by the Foundation for Environment Education (FEE), Denmark.
+Eden Beach is a beach located in Chinna Veerampattinam, Puducherry, India.
+It is one of the twelve Indian beaches certified with the Blue Flag award by the Foundation for Environment Education (FEE), Denmark.
+It is a white sound beach and surrounded by coconut groves.

-Location and accessibility
+Location

 Eden Beach is situated 10 km from Puducherry city, between Paradise Beach and the Arts & Crafts Village.
-It can be accessed via Ariyankuppam–Veerampattinam Road, with parking facilities available.

-Features

-The beach is known for its white sands, clear waters, and surrounding coconut groves.
-The nearby Chunnambar Backwaters enhance its scenic appeal.
-It has designated swimming zones monitored by lifeguards and offers eco-friendly tourism facilities.

-Activities

-Visitors can engage in activities such as: